christgau/wsdd/README.md

 using the `fe80::/10` address space for IPv6.
 Please note that IGMP traffic must be enabled in order to get IPv4 multicast traffic working.

+For UFW, an application profile can be found under `etc/ufw/applications.d`.
+Note that UFW profile only allow to grant the traffic on specific UDP and TCP ports, but a restriction on the IP range (like link local for IPv6) or the multicast traffic is not possible.

 ## Options

 By default wsdd runs in host mode and binds to all interfaces with only